-Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States
+Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States

-Postpartum Follow-Up of HIV-Infected Women
+Postpartum Follow-Up of Women Living with HIV Infection

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

 The postpartum period provides an opportunity to review and optimize women’s health care.
 Comprehensive medical care and supportive services are particularly important for women living with HIV and their families, who often face multiple medical and social challenges.
 Components of comprehensive care include the following services as needed:

 - Primary care, gynecologic/obstetric care, and HIV specialty care for the woman with HIV;

 - Substance abuse treatment;

 - Coordination of care through case management for a woman, her child (or children), and other family members; and